RonaldPhilipsen/semVersie/README.md

           build-metadata: ${{ github.sha }}
 ```

-Please note that running this action from a non-fixed version is _not_ supported
+Please note that running this action from a non-fixed version or main is _not_ supported

 ### Inputs